• Home

 His performances featured an array of kicking, passing, and running highlights.
 A distinguished career as the heir to Ronan O’Gara for Munster, and Ireland, looked like a potential and perhaps even a likely scenario given the quality of his play.

 Of the future Lions, only Henderson and Furlong looked like they could scale that summit.
-Conan was greater than an above average player, but didn’t look like someone who would ever be pushing Toby Faletau out of a Lions starting birth.
+Conan was an above average player, but didn’t look like someone who would ever be pushing Toby Faletau out of a Lions starting birth.

 Join The Monday Club Have a tip or something brilliant you wanted to share on?
 We're looking for loyal Balls readers free-to-join members club where top tipsters can win prizes and Balls merchandise